Nonoka Yamaguchi: Career

 In 2011, she participated of the EXILE Presents VOCAL BATTLE AUDITION 3 ~For Girls~ in the dance section and successfully passed the audition and became part of the non-debuted dance group bunny as a performer.

 On August 23, 2012, she was announced as an official member of E-girls as part of bunny.

-In July, 2013, Yamaguchi made acting debut on the TV drama Ashita no Hikari wo Tsukame -2013 Natsu-.
+In July, 2013, Yamaguchi made her acting debut on the TV drama Ashita no Hikari wo Tsukame -2013 Natsu-.

 In December, 2014, she graduated from Pichi Lemon, appearing for the last time as an exclusive model of the magazine in the January 2015 issue.

 In June 2018 Yamaguchi attended the red carpet event of the Short Shorts Film Festival & Asia (SSFF & ASIA), at which the Utamonogatari - Cinema Fighters Project -, in which she participated as an actress, premiered.

 On December 22, 2019, with the announcement of E-girls' disbandment set for around the end of 2020, it was revealed that Yamaguchi would focus on acting and modeling activities afterwards.

 In 2020, she took on her first leading role in the live-action adaption of the manga Kiss Him, Not Me.
 She starred as Kae Serinuma, a fujoshi that suddenly gets the attention of four popular boys in her high school.
 Furthermore, Yamaguchi was chosen to narrate a documentary about the success of fellow LDH group Girls^{2} titled Girls^{2} ~The Miracle of 9~ which aired on TV Tokyo on March 22 and March 29.